I love to customize my iPhone and other iDevices. So I’m really excited about creating my new iPhone widgets Search screen.

 You can also access your widgets Search screen by swiping right on your home screen, showing the left most screen.
 Or swipe down to reveal Notification Center and then swipe right.
-There are lots of way to access your widgets screen!
+There are lots of ways to access your widgets screen!

 Add and Remove iPhone Widgets in iOS 10

-To add and remove widgets, simply swipe to screen bottom and select Edit.
+To add and remove widgets, just swipe to screen bottom and select Edit.
 You may need to enter your passcode to get to the Edit screen.
 Once there, simply press the red encircled minus sign to remove widgets and the green encircled plus sign to add widgets.

 Press Done to save your changes and return to the widgets screen.